gjanders/SplunkAdmins/README.md

 Feel free to open an issue on github or use the contact author on the SplunkBase link and I will try to get back to you when possible, thanks!

 ## Release Notes
+### 2.5.0
+New dashboard `HEC Performance` (original from [camrunr's github](https://github.com/camrunr/hec_perf_report/blob/master/hec_perf_report.xml))

+New macro - `splunkadmins_shutdown_keyword`

+New report - `IndexerLevel - Knowledge bundle upload stats`

+Updated alert - `AllSplunkEnterpriseLevel - Replication Failures` with new criteria and excluded shutdowns

+Updated alert - `AllSplunkEnterpriseLevel - Splunk Scheduler skipped searches and the reason` to handle another skipped scenario

+Updated alert - `AllSplunkEnterpriseLevel - Splunk Servers with resource starvation` with new comments

+Updated alert - `SearchHeadLevel - Detect MongoDB errors` with update to handle tstats issue in Splunk (issue #3 in github)

+Moved splunklib into "lib" directory of app as per updated appinspect recommendations

 ### 2.4.9
 Updated alert - `SearchHeadLevel - Detect MongoDB errors` to include " W " based on git feedback